donqustix/donqustix.github.io/_posts/2019-08-03-applied-cryptography-foundations.md

 ### Messages: Encryption and decryption

-A message is unencrypted information called **plaintext** to be sent to a receiver.
+A message is unencrypted information, called **plaintext**, to be sent to a receiver.
 The process of encoding plaintext in such a way as to deny its intelligible content to unauthorized parties is **encryption**.

-A message containing encrypted information called **ciphertext** is an encrypted message.
+A message containing encrypted information, which is called **ciphertext**, is an encrypted message.
 The process of encoding ciphertext back into plaintext is **decryption**.

 This is all shown in Figure 1.1.